nya3jp/tast/docs/ARCHITECTURE.md

 the "group:mainline" attribute could be removed.

-Migration from the old rule to the new rule turned out to be very painful because those rules have been hard-coded to several CI systems (Chrome OS, Chrome, Android at that time) as attribute expressions.
+Migration from the old rule to the new rule turned out to be very painful because those rules have been hard-coded to several CI systems (ChromeOS, Chrome, Android at that time) as attribute expressions.
 Therefore we needed to do step-by-step migration as described in [go/tast-mainline-attr-transition](https://goto.google.com/tast-mainline-attr-transition).